StanKraftYT/Nerds4Life/README.md

 # Nerds4Life
 A game the interfaces with electronics.
+Made with C++.